Jenna-Zhao/COVID-19_Cases/data/derived/derived_data.md

 # Derived data

 This document provides a comprehensive overview of the processes used to manage and clean the raw data.
-Key steps include renaming columns, converting data types, and addressing missing or unreasonable values to enhance the efficiency of plot generation.
-For data processing, we utilized the `dplyr` and `zoo` packages, which can be installed using the `install.packages()` function in R.
+Key steps include renaming columns, converting data types, merging data and addressing missing or unreasonable values to enhance the efficiency of plot generation.

+## COVID-19 Data

+For COVID-19 Data, we utilized the `dplyr` and `zoo` packages, which can be installed using the `install.packages()` function in R.

 Our goal is to visualize the global impact of COVID-19 through two key visual representations.
 Firstly, we aim to create a map illustrating the cumulative number of COVID-19 cases or deaths for on a given date.
 Secondly, we will generate line plots to track changes in the number of new cases or deaths over time for a selected country.